GetDKAN/dkan/docs/admin/data_and_content/adding_new_content.rst

 .. image:: ../../images/site_manager_playbook/adding_new_content/adding_new_content_04.gif
    :alt: An animated screenshot showing the process of inputting metadata when creating a new dataset.

-The final step in creating a piece of content is using the submenu at the bottom of the form to add the final administrative information to the content.
-Administrative info is kept behind the scenes, and it helps with content management.
-Keep in mind that your role gives you more permissions than other users on the site; other users with lower-access roles won't see most of these options.
+The final step in creating a piece of content is using the submenu at the bottom of the form to add the administrative information to the content.

 .. figure:: ../../images/site_manager_playbook/adding_new_content/adding_new_content_05.png
    :alt: Administrative content settings.